Table of Contents

 This beam is subjected to torsional moments along with shear force and bending moment which causes overturning if its end supports are not restrained.

-It is not capable to bear loads and fails to transfer the load due to very little point of contact with slab and column.
+It is not capable to bear loads and fails to transfer the load due to very little point of contact with the slab and column.

 It is used in curved balconies, circular reservoirs, etc.